-If you are successful at trial, you will be offered a permanent position with the Orchestra with a probation period of up to 12 months.
-The Orchestra Manager will meet with you after 5 and 9 months to provide feedback on your progress and to provide you with an opportunity to discuss how you are finding the first year.
+If you are successful at the trial stage, you will be offered a permanent position with the Orchestra with a probation period of up to 12 months.
+The Orchestra Manager will meet with you after 5, 9 and 11 months to provide feedback on your progress and to provide you with an opportunity to discuss how you are finding the first year.